-During program year 2021-2022, the City's Home Rehabilitation Program experienced challenges finding eligible program participants.
+During program year 2022-2023, the City's Home Rehabilitation Program experienced challenges finding eligible program participants.
 There is a continued need for this type of program in the City as the program does receive frequent inquiries.
 However, the challenges the program has faced include applicants being over the eligible income threshold or the current home value being higher than the eligible HUD after-rehabilitation value.
+In 2022-2023 the program did start construction on one project and qualified two other projects for the program; all projects are expected to be completed in FY 2023-2024.